Extremely Common Home Theater Problems

 Trust me!
 I would know better than anyone since the premise of this website was built on those problems, and making the lives of others easier.

 So I think you know what the theme is going to be.
-Today, I’m going to be going over some of the most common home theater problems you might run into.
+Today, I’m going to be going over some of the most common home theater problems you might run into along with exactly how to fix then.

 I’m hearing sound but I’m not actually seeing anything?